w3f/General-Grants-Program/grants/speculative/rust_trait_system_revamp.md

 The above list is not exhaustive, as other opportunities may present themselves.

+We will submit these changes as Pull Requests to the official Rust Compiler repository ([`rust-lang/rust`](https://github.com/rust-lang/rust) on GitHub).

 We will demonstrate the reduction in compile times from these changes in a report, showing:
 * overall changes in compile times across Polkadot and Substrate
 * differences in the fine-grained profiling data from **Milestone 1**, in both the number of operations performed and their average duration